 Understanding Franchise Disclosure Documents

 The franchise disclosure documents are very important to understand when you are buying a franchise in Canada.
 The Franchise Act in Alberta and Franchise Regulations require that there is a certain amount of disclosure when it comes to these documents.
 The documents need to contain certain elements when provided to potential franchisees, as well as those who are already franchisees and who are looking to renew.
+People selling a franchise should provide them to potential buyers.
 The franchise disclosure document lawyers at Kahane Law Office in Calgary, Alberta understand franchise law.
 Call today 403-225-8810.